Review Your Driving Skills

 It is not age, but physical and mental functioning that determines driving fitness.
-An assessment can help you determine to what degree the changes brought about by aging may be affecting your ability to safely drive.
-Assessing these functions, through self-assessment or with the help of family, friends, and professionals, provides information to act effectively and responsibly.
+An education session can help you determine to what degree the changes brought about by aging may be affecting your ability to safely drive.
+Reviewing these functions, through self-review or with the help of family, friends, and professionals, provides information to act effectively and responsibly.

-Assessment can guide your future decisions about driving and serves as a useful reminder of your strengths and what you already know.
-Even if your assessment identifies no issues and you can keep driving safely, continuous ongoing evaluation of your driving skills will help you recognize challenges if they do arise, allowing you to take action as needed.
+Reviewing can guide your future decisions about driving and serves as a useful reminder of your strengths and what you already know.
+Even if your education session identifies no issues and you can keep driving safely, continuous ongoing evaluation of your driving skills will help you recognize challenges if they do arise, allowing you to take action as needed.

-Assessments typically focus on the skills needed to safely operate a vehicle: thinking, seeing, moving as well as your abilities when you are behind the wheel driving.
-There are a range of assessment options available: short questionnaires you can do by yourself, in-depth interactive online tests that you do with a partner, and in-depth assessments conducted by healthcare and/or driving professionals.
+Education sessions typically focus on the skills needed to safely operate a vehicle: thinking, seeing, moving as well as your abilities when you are behind the wheel driving.
+There are a range of review options available: short questionnaires you can do by yourself, in-depth interactive online tests that you do with a partner, and in-depth reviews conducted by healthcare and/or driving professionals.

 The Role of Chronic Health Conditions